-The following table summarizes the attendance at Board and committee meetings held during the financial year ended December 31, 2017 of the individuals who served as directors of the Corporation in 2017.
+The following table summarizes the attendance at Board and committee meetings held during the financial year ended December 31, 2018 of the individuals who served as directors of the Corporation in 2018.
 The Board expects the directors to attend all meetings of the Board and Board committees upon which they serve, to come to such meetings fully prepared and to remain in attendance for the duration of the meetings.
 Consideration is given to the attendance record of directors in assessing the nominees for election as directors to ensure that directors are able to continue to devote sufficient time to the business and affairs of the Corporation.

-During the financial year ended December 31, 2017, each proposed nominee for election as a director who was serving as a director at the time attended 100% of the Board and Board Committee meetings held during the period that such individual was a director of the Corporation, each member of the Audit Committee attended 100% of the Audit Committee meetings held during the period that such individual was a member of the CGNC Committee attended at least 92% of the CGNC Committee meetings held during the period that such individual was a member of the CGNC Committee attended at least 92% of the CGNC Committee meetings held during the period that such individual was a member of the CGNC Committee attended at least 92% of the CGNC Committee meetings held during the period that such individual was a member of the CGNC Committee attended 100% of the EHS Committee attended 100% of the EHS Committee and each member of the Risk Committee attended 100% of the Risk Committee meetings held during the period that such individual was a member of the Risk Committee attended 100% of the Risk Committee meetings held during the period that such individual was a member of the Risk Committee attended 100% of the Risk Committee meetings held during the period that such individual was a member of the Risk Committee.
-According to the Corporation's by-laws, the quorum for the transaction of business at any meeting of the Board must consist of at least 50% of the directors.
-In 2017, a quorum was met at every Board meeting held.
+During the financial year ended December 31, 2018, each proposed nominee for election as a director who was serving as a director at the time attended at least 83% of the Board meetings held during the period that such individual was a director of the Corporation, each member of the Audit Committee attended 100% of the Audit Committee meetings held during the period that such individual was a member of the Audit Committee, each member of the CGNC Committee attended at least 83% of the CGNC Committee meetings held during the period that such individual was a member of the CGNC Committee, each member of the EHS Committee attended at least 75% of the EHS Committee meetings held during the period that such individual was a member of the EHS Committee and each member of the Risk Committee attended at least 75% of the Risk Committee meetings held during the period that such individual was a member of the Risk Committee.
+According to the Corporation's bylaws, the quorum for the transaction of business at any meeting of the Board is at least 50% of the directors.
+In 2018, a quorum was met at every Board meeting held.